 Portland is Maine's largest city, but with just over 66,000 residents, it retains a small-town vibe.
 Numerous walking and biking trails abound and the historic Portland Observatory offers a chance to admire the stars.
 Catch a lobster on a historic windjammer and tour the Wadsworth-Longfellow House, home of literary giant Henry Wadsworth Longfellow...and don't forget to end your day with a locally-brewed pint or two in one of the excellent breweries that give the other Portland a run for their money!

 Looking for Maine beach rentals or cabins?
 Join the Northeasterners who vacation in bucolic Camden on Maine's midcoast.
 The picture-perfect town is home to the National Toboggan Championships and has been immortalized in literature and film.
 Acadia National Park is one of the prettiest spots in the state, with its 50 square miles of granite peaks and rocky shores.
 It's just minutes away from scenic Bar Harbor.
-Here, you can take sightseeing cruises, sail along the coast, whale watch, and even participate in horse-driving clinics.
+Here, you can take sightseeing cruises, sail along the coast, whale watching, and even participate in horse-driving clinics.

 The Maine Highlands feature the 200,000-acre Baxter State Park, the end of the Appalachian Trail, as well as 50 waterfalls around Moosehead Lake, a famously dog-friendly vacation spot.
 This is one of the best lake getaways in the entire Northeast and offers plenty of places to fish, enjoy the scenery, or take in the fresh air.
 It's Maine at its most natural.